Spare Parts Know How

 Where This Is Covered

-This topic is introduced in the Operations level, where policy, governance, systems, and processes are treated as practical management requirements.
+This topic is introduced in the Operations Playbook, where policy, governance, systems, and processes are treated as practical management requirements.

-It is supported in Practitioner, where the policy templates are available.
+It is supported in the Practitioner Playbook, where policy templates are available to download.

 Choose Your Next Step